jfhfbm/rcos-status-updates/spring_2019/week_02.md

 ## Anything Blocking?

 > Even though the code is still foreign to me, I am becoming more and more used to it.
 Another blockade I\
-> experienced is being unfamiliar with teh workings of Git.
+> experienced is being unfamiliar with the workings of Git.
 When I pushed The Seven Segment Display class\
 > there was a merge conflict, and I had to resolve it.
-That bloacked work for a but, but then I just googled it and\
+That blocked work for a but, but then I just googled it and\
 > fixed it.

 ## Notes